pi-module/payment/README.md

 payment
 =======

 Pi payment module for add support payment option on other modules.
+And support multi gateway